-William B. Chiasson was appointed to the Board in August 2013, and he is currently the Lead Independent Director and a member of the Company's Audit Committee.
-Mr. Chiasson served as Chairman and Chief Executive Officer ("CEO") of Fresh Hemp Foods, a health food company specializing in hemp-based products, beginning November 2016.
-The company was acquired by Tilray, Inc. in February 2019, and Mr. Chiasson left in October 2019 following a transition period.
-He previously served as Chairman of the Board of Directors for LeapFrog Enterprises, Inc. from 2011 until April 2016.
-LeapFrog Enterprises designs, develops and markets a family of innovative technology-based learning platforms and related proprietary content for children.
-Mr. Chiasson served as CEO for LeapFrog Enterprises from 2010 to 2011 and as Executive Vice President and Chief Financial Officer from 2004 to 2010.
-Since 2013, Mr. Chiasson has also served as Chairman of the Board of Directors of Ergobaby Carrier, Inc. and served as Interim CEO from 2012 to 2013.
-Ergobaby Carrier Inc. is a leading designer, marketer and distributor of premium infant care products.
-From 1998 until 2003, Mr. Chiasson served as Senior Vice President and Chief Financial Officer for Levi Strauss & Co.
-From 1988 to 1998, Mr. Chiasson served in various roles for Kraft Foods, Inc., most recently as Senior Vice President, Finance and Information Technology.
-From June 1979 to January 1988, Mr. Chiasson served in varying capacities with Baxter Healthcare, most recently as its Vice President and Controller for the Hospital Group.
+William B. Chiasson was appointed to the Board in August 2013, and is currently the Lead Independent Director and a member of the Company's Audit Committee.
+From November 2016 until October 2019 following the sale of the company, Mr. Chiasson served as Chairman and Chief Executive Officer ("CEO") of Fresh Hemp Foods, a health food company specializing in hemp-based products.
+From 2004 until the sale of the company in 2016, Mr. Chiasson served in several senior level positions including Executive Vice President and Chief Financial Officer, CEO and Chairman for LeapFrog Enterprises, which designs, develops and markets a family of innovative technology-based learning platforms and related proprietary content for children.
+Mr. Chiasson currently serves as Executive Chairman of Ergobaby Carrier Inc., a leading designer, marketer and distributor of premium infant care products, and also currently serves on the board of directors of Marucci Sports, a sports equipment company specializing in high end baseball bats, gloves, apparel, and other related products.
+Mr. Chiasson has also held senior level executive positions at Levi Strauss & Co., Kraft Foods, Inc. and Baxter Healthcare.
 Mr. Chiasson has leadership experience as a CEO and Chief Financial Officer of large organizations, extensive experience in accounting, finance, capital markets, strategic planning and risk management and has been determined by the Board to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules.